Sancho in and Martial out? How Man Utd will line up for 2021-22 season

 Up front, meanwhile, Sancho is sure to feature, and most likely on the right wing, where United have struggled for a long time.
 His versatility, however, does mean he is capable of playing on either flank.

-Marcus Rashford is expected to be out until October but when he returns, he should reclaim his preferred position on the left-hand side.
+Marcus Rashford is expected to be out until October but when he returns from shoulder surgery, he should reclaim his preferred position on the left-hand side.
 He has a good relationship with Sancho already and their ability to play anywhere across the forward line could be key to United’s attacking success this season.

 When it comes to leading the line, Solskjaer has to choose between Edinson Cavani, Mason Greenwood and Anthony Martial.
 The latter has often underwhelmed the fans but he could start the season up front, with Cavani given an extended holiday and yet to return to the club's training base.

-Martial will likely have to settle for the role of impact sub when United are at full strength but he has impressed in pre-season and the French forward is optimistic about his chances of rediscovering his very best form.
+Martial will likely have to settle for the role of impact sub when United are at full strength but he has impressed in pre-season and the French forward is optimistic about his chances of rediscovering his very best form after being hindered by fitness problems.

 Pogba benched for big games?